ovis-hpc/ldms/ldms/scripts/ldms_pll-ldms-static-test.rst

 LDMSD [conf-options] <daemon-numbers>
    |
    | This starts a number of daemons described by daemon-numbers.
 The
-     numbers can be a given list, such as "1 2 3".
+     numbers can be an unquoted list, such as 1 2 3.
 The environment of each daemon (and its config script) will contain the variable i set to one of the given values, as described in ENVIRONMENT.
 For each value of i, a configuration fragment $input_file.$i must also